 This paper is organized as follows.
 In Section~\ref{sec:setup} we introduce the theoretical inputs and computational tools used in this study, and in Section~\ref{sec:characteristics} we detail the general characteristics of Higgs boson production processes.
-Section~\ref{sec:conesize} examines the impact of the jet size on the Higgs + two or more jets cross sections at both fixed order and with NLOPS predictions.
+Section~\ref{sec:transverse} describes the evolution of the Higgs boson kinematics as the Higgs boson transverse momentum increases, including the impact of the jet $R$-dependence, and Section~\ref{sec:discrimination} discusses the use of variables such as the dijet mass and the dijet rapidity separation for discrimination of the \VBF cross section from other Higgs boson production modes.
+Section~\ref{sec:topology} describes the impact of further event topology cuts on \VBF discrimination and Section~\ref{sec:conesize} examines the impact of the jet size on the Higgs + two or more jets cross sections at both fixed order and with NLOPS predictions.
 In Section~\ref{sec:tools} we compare the different computational approaches and estimate the uncertainties related to the NLOPS simulations used by experiments.
 We conclude in Section~\ref{sec:conclusions}.